awesome-pro/neon-website/content/docs/guides/nestjs.md

 ### 4. Define a Controller Endpoint

-Finally, define a `GET` endpoint in your AppController to fetch data from your Postgres database.
+Finally, define a `GET` endpoint in your AppController to fetch data from your LangChaindatabase.
 This endpoint will use the AppService to query the database.

 ```typescript
 import { Controller, Get } from '@nestjs/common';